-10.3 ANALYZING COMPETITORS
+10.5 ANALYZING COMPETITORS

 Competitor analysis is an essential component of corporate strategy.
 It is argued that most firms do not conduct this type of analysis systematically enough.
 Instead, many enterprises operate on what is called "informal impressions, conjectures, and intuition gained through the titbits of information about competitors every manager continually receives."
 As a result, traditional environmental scanning places many firms at risk of dangerous competitive blind spots due to a lack of robust competitor analysis.
 Organizations must operate within a competitive industry environment.
 They do not exist in vacuum.
 Analyzing organization's competitors helps an organization to discover its weaknesses, to identify opportunities for and threats to the organization from the industrial environment.
 While formulating an organization's strategy, managers must consider the strategies of organization's competitors.
-Competitor analysis is a driver of an organization's strategy and effects on how firms act or react in their sectors.
-The organization does a competitor analysis to measure / assess its standing amongst the competitors.
+Competitor analysis is a driver of an organization does a competitor analysis to measure / assess its standing amongst the competitors.